23 Incredible Things to Do in Colmar, France (from a Local)

 1. Get Lost in Colmar’s Old Town

 Colmar’s Old Town will take you on a journey through time.
-Here you’ll find restaurants, cafés, and hotels set in buildings that date back to the 13th century.
-It’s a vibrant neighborhood that is teeming with history.
-Some of the highlights include Saint Martin’s Church and the stretch of buildings on Grand Rue.
+Here you’ll find restaurants, cafés, and hotels set in buildings that date to the 13th century.

 2. Take a Boat Ride on the Lauch River

 The Lauch River weaves through some of the most picturesque sections of the city.
-And the waterways that pass through the Old Town have been dubbed La Petite Venise of Colmar (or Little Venice of Colmar).
+And the waterways that pass through the Old Town have been dubbed La Petite Venise (or Little Venice).

 3. Tour the Alsace Wine Route